Total Loss

 They essentially make the insurance company protect the bank and not you.
 I will outline the process for dealing with a car loan after a total loss as if you were dealing with your own insurance carrier.

-If they agent failed to do this, the adjuster will probably ask you when you are giving a recorded statement.
-They will ask again when the vehicle is inspected.
+If the agent failed to do this, the adjuster will probably ask you when you are going to give a recorded statement.
+They will ask again when the vehicle was inspected.
+The adjuster will evaluate the car to determine its value, and then they will ask you for proof of ownership.

 Usually, you will have the registration of the car in which the bank is listed.
 Insurance companies will NOT issue payment (or they should not anyway) unless you can show ownership of the vehicle.

-At some point you are going to have to give them all the information pertinent about your bank and car loan: account number, any telephone numbers, balance amount, interest rate, etc.
+At some point you are going to have to give them all the information pertinent about your bank and car loan - account number, any telephone numbers, balance amount, interest rate, etc.

 The insurance adjuster will double check this information by calling the bank directly and asking them for the exact information.
-(Note: some insurance companies have total loss adjusters that are different from the liability or fault adjuster; however, the process should be the same).
+(Note: some insurance companies have total loss adjusters that are different from the liability or fault adjuster.
+However, the process should be the same).

 The insurance company will then request a Letter of Guarantee from the bank in which the bank promises to surrender the title of the car to the insurance company in exchange of the payment of the fair market value.